Black hole solutions in quantum phenomenological gravitational dynamics: Static Vacuum Solutions in Spherical Symmetry

 On this branch, Eq.~\eqref{eq: branching equation} is satisfied by requiring $\nu^\prime=0$~.
 This implies $\nu(r) = \nu_0$~, with $\nu_0$ a constant.
 Substituting into Eq.~\eqref{Eq: eq1}, we obtain

 whose general solution is

 where the mass $M$ and the cosmological constant $\Lambda$ arise as free integration constants.
-The fact that $\Lambda$ arises as an integration constant is a basic consequence of the field equations being trace-free.
+The fact that $\Lambda$ arises as an integration constant is a basic consequence of the field equations being trace-free---in contrast with GR, where it is introduced at the level of the gravitational action.
 This is analogous to unimodular gravity \cite{Ellis:2010uc}, and a similar property has been already observed for cosmological solutions in the theory at hand \cite{Alonso-Serrano:2020dcz,deCesare:2023fbq}.

 Thus, solutions on this branch are Schwarzschild-(Anti) de Sitter black holes.
 We also observe that such solutions do not display any dependence on $\alpha$ and are therefore indistinguishable from corresponding solutions in general relativity.
-For this reason, in the following we will also refer to this branch as the `GR branch'.
+For this reason, in the following we will also refer to this branch as the `GR branch' (since the dynamics is identical to GR, even though the cosmological constant has a different nature here, as discussed above).